Brown Rice and Quinoa Recipe

 This site contains affiliate links.
 Please see Policies for more information.

-This Brown Rice and Quinoa recipe is a homemade version of the popular side dish that you can find at Costco.
+This Brown Rice and Quinoa Recipe is a homemade version of the popular side dish that you can find at Costco.
 I love making this in large batches and keep in the freezer, and is so much cheaper than the store bought version.
-I used my Ninja Foodi to make this dish, but you can also use an Instant Pot or other electric pressure cooker.
-Stovetop instructions are included.

 One of our favorite convenience foods is the Seeds of Change quinoa and brown rice with garlic.
-The ingredients are low, it’s super easy to cook, and it’s delicious!
-As with all prepackaged foods, the brown rice and quinoa blend has a decent amount of sodium in it.
+As with all prepackaged foods, it has a decent amount of sodium in it.
 Once I realized how easy it is to make this copycat recipe at home, I had to share it with you all.

 Ingredients in Brown Rice & Quinoa Blend